MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/snapshot-debugger/snapshot-debugger-troubleshoot.md

 * Creating a signature for the problem type and deciding whether to create a snapshot adds a small CPU and memory overhead.

 * If deoptimization is enabled, there's an overhead for re-JITting the method that threw the exception.
-This will be incurred the next time that method executes.
+This is incurred the next time that method executes.
 Depending on the size of the method, it could be between 1ms and 100ms of CPU time.

 **If the exception handler decides to create a snapshot:**